Zinaida Serebriakova: Early success

 Serebriakova's most famous self-portrait, At the Dressing-Table (1909, Tretyakov Gallery), was painted while she was snowed in at her family home and models from a nearby village were unable to travel there.
 Her brother Yevgeny encouraged Serebriakova to enter the painting in an exhibition mounted by Mir iskusstva in 1910, where it was received with enthusiasm and purchased for the Tretyakov Gallery collection.
+This marked the beginning of her success in Russia.
 The self-portrait was followed by Girl Bathing (1911, Russian Museum), a portrait of Ye.K.
 Lanceray (1911, private collection), and a portrait of the artist's mother Yekaterina Lanceray (1912, Russian Museum).
 From 1914 to 1917, Serebriakova produced a series of pictures on the theme of Russian rural life including Peasants (1914–1915, Russian Museum) and Sleeping Peasant Girl (private collection).

 Within a decade of completing her studies, Serebriakova had received recognition from her peers.
 In 1916, the council of the Imperial Academy of Arts took the first steps in recognizing the achievements of Serebriakova and other women.
 The council recommended that the title of academician be awarded to Serebriakova, Anna Ostroumova-Lebedeva, Olga Della-Vos-Kardovskaya and Aleksandra Shneyder.
 However, the February Revolution the following year led to the final vote being cancelled.

 In 1916, Alexander Benois was commissioned to decorate the Kazan Railway Station in Moscow and he invited Yevgeny Lanceray, Boris Kustodiev, Mstislav Dobuzhinsky, and Serebriakova to help him.
-Serebriakova took on the theme of the Orient: India, Japan, Turkey, and Siam are represented allegorically in the form of beautiful women.
-At the same time, she began compositions on subjects from classical mythology, but these remained unfinished.
+Serebriakova painted murals on oriental themes.